cornellev/config/README.md

 # config

-Config is simple library for parsing configuration files.
+Config is a simple library for parsing configuration files.

 ```
 # This is a configuration file